scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 ```

+All the information, or data, or content, about the items is GONE from the html template.
+It’s all in the JSON file, and `uses.astro` is just a set of display instructions.

-Now the only part that’s hard-coded into the page template is the area indicated by the rectangle marker below, which is right at the beginning of the `<article>` section.
+Now the only part that’s hard-coded into the page template is the page introduction area indicated by the rectangle marker below, which is right at the beginning of the `<article>` section.

 [![Uses page header section](../../assets/images/posts/UsesTemplate1-E07B61D0-26E3-46ED-9ADB-64F2740B5DA1.png)](/images/posts/UsesTemplate1-E07B61D0-26E3-46ED-9ADB-64F2740B5DA1.png)

-Everything following it (i.e., the items themselves) comes from the JSON file in this section:
+Everything following it comes from the JSON file and is mapped out in this section:

 ```js
 {